Roman architecture relies heavily on the use of concrete and the arch to create unique interior spaces and architectural

-The form of Roman temples derived from Etruscan prototypes.
+Most Roman temples derived from Etruscan prototypes.
 Like Etruscan temples, Roman temples are frontal with stairs leading up to a podium and a deep portico filled with columns.
 They are also usually rectilinear, and the interiors consist of at least one cella, which contained a cult statue.